Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 # }
 ```

-For obvious reasons Rust can not help keep you safe when you're sending instructions straight to the CPU (or any
+For obvious reasons, Rust cannot help keep you safe when you're sending instructions straight to the CPU (or any
 hardware for that matter, but we're not covering that here), so assembly is only available within unsafe code.
 Of all
 Rust's unsafe features, this is the one you're least likely to need to touch, but, as with the others, it's there if you
 need it.